Awareness of biodiversity

 The current number of biological records being held by the National Biodiversity Data Centre can be found here:

 The National Biodiversity Data Centre is mandated to collect, collate, manage, analyse and disseminate data on Ireland's biodiversity.
-This indicator tracks improvement in Ireland’s biodiversity knowledge base over time.
+This indicator is expected to show the increase in data holdings over time, and therefore show an improvement in Ireland’s biodiversity knowledge base.